ysmood/use-node/README.md

 ## Shell Setup

-On unix like OS, add this line to your `.bashrc` or `.zshrc` files:
+If you want to let it setup PATH env on shell startup, on unix like OS add this line to your `.bashrc` or `.zshrc` files:

 ```bash
 export PATH=$PATH:$(use-node -p v19.8.1)